afrin156/AnalystOs/README.md

 sam deploy --guided
 ```

-This deploys behind Lambda + API Gateway and creates an S3 bucket for
-uploads.
-Gives you a live URL to submit.
+This deploys the application behind Lambda + API Gateway and provisions an S3 bucket as part of the cloud deployment architecture Gives you a live URL to submit.

 ## What's real right now, and what's honestly simplified